gishar/Learning-ML/README.md

 # Machine Learning
-This will include all my attempts in learning the steps in ML towards becoming better in the science of data and statistics
+This will include all my attempts in learning the steps in ML (using Python specifically) towards becoming better in the science of data and statistics